LibraryCarpentry/lc-wikidata/_extras/design.md

 Sometime there is more than one way to do something.
 Here are some reason why we did certain things in a certain manner.

+## Write what you decide

+In lesson development, many decisions are made within group discussions, sprints or conferences.
+In order to be able to track these, it is useful to store a meeting_notes.md in the repo.
+This md file documents all discussions that have been held and all decisions that have been made, to make the development easier to understand for newcomers.

 ## Edit first vs. create first

 In order to lower the hurdle for first edit the idea was suggested on